 In this chronicle, we explore the dangers of discarding parts of your value system for momentary gain.
 Beyond what is given up, it raises a deeper question: can you truly hold on to anything worthwhile if you’re so quick to let go?

-This article exposes some ideas about freedom that seem to be conflicting but yet complementing.
-It reveals the misunderstanding or complex nature of the word freedom and hence the state freedom.
+This article exposes ideas about freedom that seem conflicting yet complementing.
+It reveals the misunderstanding or complex nature of the word freedom and hence the state of freedom.
 In short, are you free? if so, why can't you do a, b or c??
 Are you really free.

 Many a time, when we get so good at doing something on a small scale, we are tempted to think that it will translate to a larger scale.
 This could lead to existential dread, for lack of a better word, and it seems that's exactly the phase I'm currently in.